 Lead and Other Metals

 While many water treatment plants take steps to reduce iron in city water, it can still make its way to your tap.
 This could result in rust stains and other issues.
 Another potential contaminant is hexavalent chromium 6, which was the subject of the popular Erin Brockovich film based on a true story.
 This can be eliminated with proper care and water treatment.

 Pesticides and Farm Runoff

 You might be thinking that rural contaminants won’t reach you in a city, but that isn’t the case.
 If you don’t live near a farm and drink city water, pesticides and farm runoff could still make its way into your water supply.
 Unfortunately, the runoff can affect water supplies over considerable distances.

 Nitrates, for example, are frequently used as a fertilizer.
 When it rains or the plants are watered, some of the nitrates could flow into local rivers and streams.
-From there, it could contaminate a city’s water supply.
+From there, they could contaminate a city’s water supply.
 There’s also Atrazine, a pesticide that has been found in drinking water.
 Like nitrates, Atrazine may be flushed into the water supply via farm runoff.

 Calcium and Magnesium